 Welcome to the first issue of Godot Notes!
 And for the few of you receiving this as an email, thank you!

-I don't have much else to say other than I hope you like this numbers and find some value in it.
+I don't have much else to say other than I hope you like these numbers and find some value in them.

 This being the first issue and all, I thought it would be a good idea to start things up with a look at Godot's grow during the past couple of years in the game making business.